Chi-Time/Space-Invaders-Phaser/README.md

 -  **health : number** - *The player's health value, this will only be 1 for the purposes of this game.*
 -  **speed : number**  - *The player's movement speed value, this will define how fast the player can move in either direction.*
 -  **lives : number** - *The player's number of lives, this will define how many times the player can die before the game ends.*
+-  **bulletCount : number** - *The player's number of bullets fired, this will define how many bullest the player has fired before they are unable to fire another.*

 As well as containing these variables the player will also have a series of functions exclusive to it.
 These functions will be the following: